 Cole Milliard is a bass hailing from the flat yet exciting expanses of Overland Park, Kansas.
 He joined the Suspicious Cheese Lords in July 2013, but has been singing in a choir of some sort since his elementary school days.
 He is a 2007 graduate of the University of Notre Dame, where he was a member of the Notre Dame Glee Club as well as a founding member of the coed a cappella group Halftime; he also earned a J.D. at The Catholic University of America in 2010.
 Cole believes that the Lords shouldn't be the only ones to have to put up with his booming yet dulcet tones and terrible puns, so he also spends time singing with the Capitol Hill Chorale.
-On Sundays, you can find him singing at St. John the Beloved Catholic Church in McLean, Virginia or St. Charles Borromeo Catholic Church in Arlington, Virginia.
 While happy to sing stirring and sacred choral music from any age, Cole will always have a soft spot for Thomas Tallis (the first composer he ever loved) and music from the Russian choral tradition (because there is nothing quite like a low B-flat).